 Your acceptance rate won't be affected while in destination mode because requests will only be from passengers along or very close to your route.

 Time spent in destination mode doesn't count as time in driver mode.
-While in destination mode, time spent driving doesn't go toward Power Driver Bonus or Average Hourly Guarantees.
+While in destination mode, time spent driving doesn't go toward Average Hourly Guarantees.
+However, rides given in destination mode do count toward Power Driver Bonus and Power Zones.

 Flexibility is key, so you can change your mind at any time.
 Tap the 'X' next to the destination address, and you'll be all set to receive regular ride requests.